If you’re asking, “What the heck is a case study strategy, and why do I need one?”—you’re not alone.

 - Explores one specific solution you offer

-- Matters to people in every role that interact with your product/service
+- Matters to the people who interact with your product/service on a daily basis

-No matter who you’re pitching, you’ll have a use case on hand that will feel like it was custom-built for them—and they’ll be able to envision how easy life will be with your solution.
+No matter who you’re pitching to, you’ll have a use case on hand that will feel like it was custom-built for them—and they’ll be able to envision how easy life will be with your solution.

 Want to refine your case study strategy?